sarnesh444/Internship-Kagool/README.md

 ## Day 8 May 9th 2020
 #### Task was to explore the COVID-19 Dashboard built at Kagool Analytics using Power-BI
-I was amazed to see how intutive the visualizations were,I have always believed "A picture Speaks a Thousand Words" you might have the best team creating models but what makes it intutive and understandable to everyone is Business-Intelligence has the responsibility of presenting the insights gained from [data](https://www.linkedin.com/posts/kagool-ltd_powerbi-azurecloud-activity-6656096473693904896-rjsW)
+I was amazed to see how intuitive the visualizations were,I have always believed "A picture Speaks a Thousand Words" you might have the best team creating models but what makes it intuitive and understandable to everyone is Business-Intelligence has the responsibility of presenting the insights gained from [data](https://www.linkedin.com/posts/kagool-ltd_powerbi-azurecloud-activity-6656096473693904896-rjsW)

 ## Day 9 May 11th 2020
 #### I had a special catchup with my analytics team at UK.
-This meeting had the spotlight on me to identify my skills,learnings and see where I best fit the bill.
+This meeting had the spotlight on me to identify my skills,learnings and check where I can best fit the bill.

 ## Day 10 May 12th 2020